-Wake Tech's Nurse Aide I, also known as Certified Nursing Assistant, program introduces students to basic nursing skills needed in a health care setting and is approved by the North Carolina Division of Health Service Regulation.
+Wake Tech's Nurse Aide, also known as Certified Nursing Assistant, programs introduce students to basic nursing skills needed in a health care setting and are approved by the North Carolina Division of Health Service Regulation.

 Nurse Aide courses are in-person classes.
 Some courses have an online component, but attendance on campus is still required.

 Disability Support Services adapts college services to the specialized, individual needs of otherwise-qualified students with disabilities.

 The open lab, at Scott Northern Wake Campus (Building E, Room 135), is available only for Wake Tech Nurse Aide students.
 Bring your Wake Tech ID for verification.